Marguerite Oswald: New Orleans and Dallas

 Oswald was born Marguerite Frances Claverie in 1907 to John Claverie, whose family were French Catholics, and Dora Stucke, a German Lutheran, a family of French and German descent.
 In 1911, her mother died, leaving Oswald, her three sisters, and brothers Charles and John in the care of their streetcar conductor father, who raised them on a salary of $90 per month, though he had the help of housekeepers.
 Oswald's older sister, Lillian Murret, related that their family was poor but happy.
 Oswald's brothers, Charles and John, both died of tuberculosis as young men.
 Oswald attended McDonogh High School, but dropped out in her first year.
 Shortly before she turned 17, she began working at a New Orleans law firm as a receptionist, falsely claiming on her application that she had graduated high school.

 In August 1929, while she was still working at the law firm, Oswald married Edward John Pic Jr., a clerk for a stevedoring company.
 By July 1931, when Oswald was three months pregnant, they had separated, because, according to Pic, of irreconcilable differences, though a salient issue was money, as it would be for Oswald her entire life.
 Oswald told her family that Pic did not want children, and would not support her.
 Their son, John Edward Pic, was born on January 17, 1932.
 Pic supported him until he was 18, though he only saw him occasionally in his first year, and then not again until he was 16.
 During their separation, Oswald met a friend of Lillian's, a premium collector for Metropolitan Life Insurance Company named Robert Edward Lee Oswald, who was also separated from his wife, when he saw her and infant John coming home from a park.

 Marguerite divorced her husband in 1933, by which time Oswald had left his wife, as well.
 Six months after Robert Edward's divorce, he married Marguerite in a Lutheran church on July 20.
 Oswald described her marriage to Robert Edward as "the only happy part" of her life.
-Their first son, Robert Jr., was born April 7, 1934, and though Robert Sr. wanted to adopt John, Oswald refused this in order to maintain Edward's support payments.
+Their first son, Robert Jr., was born April 7, 1934, and though Robert Sr. wanted to adopt John, Marguerite refused this in order to maintain Edward's support payments.
 On August 19, 1939, little more than a year after the Oswalds bought a house on Alvar Street, and two months before his second son's birth, Robert Lee Oswald died of a heart attack while mowing a lawn on a hot day.
 On October 18, 1939, the Oswalds' second son, Lee Harvey Oswald, was born at New Orleans' French Hospital.
 In 1944, Oswald moved her family from New Orleans to Dallas, Texas.
 She later married Edwin A. Ekdahl that year.
 They separated in 1946, and formally divorced in 1948.
 After her second divorce, she became known as Marguerite C. Oswald.